muety/telepush/README.md

 __I'm the [@MiddleMan](https://telegram.me/MiddleManBot) bot!
 I sit in the middle between whatever you want to send yourself as a message and your Telegram.__

 I translate simple JSON HTTP requests into Telegram push messages that you will get on your Smartphone, PC or whatever Telegram client you have.
+Just like [Gotify](https://gotify.net/), but without an extra app.

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/n1try)